jsheng08/trivechain-core/CONTRIBUTING.md

-Contributing to Trivechain
+Contributing to Trivechain Core
 ============================

-The Trivechain project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Trivechain Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.